VisualFP/docs/SA/design_concept/content/results/results_requirement_validation.typ

 As can be seen in @requirement_validation, all requirements related to function composition could be achieved.

 Due to time constraints, the requirements UC2, UC7, UC8 and UC9 had to be considered as out-of-scope.
-However, during the implementation of the type inference engine, UC7 was kept in mind, so that custom data types can be added without much extra effort.
+However, during the implementation of the type inference engine, UC7 was kept in mind, so that custom data types could be added without much effort.